-Above, are several of the crew/companions I picked up along the way at various times during my single-hand circum-navigation.
+Above, are several of the crew/companions I picked up along the way at various times in different parts of the world during my single-hand circum-navigation.
 Beautiful people, both on the inside and outside.
-I met and sailed with them after meeting for just a few hours, if that.
-This is very common in cruising especially if a boat has a reputation of being a happy boat, which mine was.
+We met and sailed together after meeting for just a few hours, if that.
+This is very common in cruising especially if a boat has a reputation of being a happy boat.
 All approached and asked if they could crew for me.
 I took a few over the years.

 I picked Dominique up on Tikehau Island, the island with pink sand in The Tuamotu and Gambier Islands (French Polynesia).
-We sailed together through much of the south Pacific to Beautemps-Beaupré Atoll where she got off to join another skipper.
+We sailed together through much of the south Pacific to Beautemps-Beaupré Atoll where she got off to return home.
 I sailed the longest with her.
 I hated leaving Beautemps-Beaupré, one of the most beautiful places on this beautiful earth.

 "Man must rise above the Earth, to the top of the atmosphere and beyond, for only thus will he fully understand the world in which he lives".
 (Socrates)